simha10/Telemetry-Automation/README.md

 - Processes only videos under 1GB in size
 - Enhanced application closure with dual-button sequence
 - Automatic cache folder cleanup after processing
-- Video renaming to mark processed files
+- Video renaming to mark processed files (with "processed_" prefix)

 ### **Render Completion Monitoring** 🎬
 The automation now **waits for actual render completion** instead of guessing!
 It monitors the output file and only moves to the next video when the file size has been stable for 10 seconds.